|Course Number||Course Title||CL||LAB||CR|

 For 2019 Admission

 Preference will be given to students whose applications are complete and received by the NHTI Admissions Office no later than, March 1, 2019 for Summer 2019 admission.

 - High school or college biology with lab and chemistry with lab, both with grades of “C” or higher;

-- College preparatory Algebra I with a grade of “C” or higher or NHTI’s MATH 093 and MATH 094 both with grades of “C” or higher;
+- College preparatory Algebra I with a grade of “C” or higher or NHTI’s MATH 092C with a grade of “C” or higher;

 - Preference will be given to students who hold an active, unrestricted New Hampshire Practical Nursing license and are in good standing with the NH Board of Nursing; all applicants must submit a copy of their current LPN license with their application for admission;

 - Submit, on NHTI nursing reference forms, two references from professionals, supervisors or teachers; friends and family members are not acceptable references; forms are available here in PDF or from the Admissions Office at (603) 230-4011;

 - Candidates must complete the NLN Nursing Accelerated Challenge Exam I: Foundations of Nursing and receive a minimum score of 74 or higher.
 Information regarding registration is available here in PDF or contact the Admissions Office at (603) 230-4011 or (800) 247-0179;